myoshioka/local-redash/README.md

 ## Configuration

 The configuration file is automatically created in `~/.config/local_redash/config.yml` at first startup.
 See the file itself for a description of all available options.
+The data is displayed using [python-tabulate](https://github.com/astanin/python-tabulate), which can be configured in the `table_format` of the config.yml.

 ## Usage

 ### Set environment variables

 - Set the redash api url and api key to environment variables
+  - **REDASH_URL**: Sets the API endpoint, which will be the base URL for Redash.
+  - **API_KEY**: Set the redash API key.You can find it on the User Profiles page.
+- Check the [redash](https://redash.io/help/user-guide/integrations-and-api/api) documentation for details.

 ```bash
 $ export REDASH_URL=YOUR_REDASH_API_URL